Urdatorn/grc-macronizer/README.md

-macronizer workflow
-1) apply rules of accentuation
+## Macronizer Workflow
-2) if the line of the word is scanned in hypotactic, check that
+1) if the line of the word is scanned in hypotactic, check that for open syllables
+2) apply the 4 rules of accentuation
-3) check "hardcoded" database
+3) check "hardcoded" database (= '''grc_final.json''', Wiktionary)
 4) if not in db:
+   1) get POS from OdyCy
-   1) get morphemes from GPT API
+   2) get morpheme boundaries from GPT API
-   2) apply algorithmic morph rules
+   3) apply my algorithmic morph-POS-based rules
+      1) Endings according to conjugations and declinations
-   3) if still undecided, send to GPT
+   4) if still undecided, send to GPT

+**NB1:** The "paroxytone + short ultima" rule for the penultima *depends on endings having been macronized* since a huge amount of words end on dichrona.
+Likewise, the "paroxytone + long penultima" for the ultima *depends on penultima having been macronized*, to the extent penultima are dichronic.
+Hence these two rules should be run

+## Conventions/Priorities
+1) Successful macronization of a corpus is gauged solely on the basis of:
+   1)  open syllables and
+   2)  excludes line-final syllables (syllaba brevis in positio longo)

+When all non-final dichrona in open syllables are disambiguated, the project is complete.

 ### Methodological problem